suush-ii/hexagon-public/README.md

 # Hexagon

-Using bun in production and node for development.
+Using ~~bun~~ in production and node for development.

+Seems like bun doesn't support everything well right now we will return eventually :3.

 Setup env using .env.example